 HTTP Strict Transport Security

-VIP Go supports and strongly encourages the use of HTTP Strict Transport Security (HSTS) headers, which declares to supporting web browsers that a website is accessible only over an HTTPS connection.
+The VIP Platform supports and strongly encourages the use of HTTP Strict Transport Security (HSTS) headers.
+HSTS headers declare to supporting web browsers that a website is accessible only over an HTTPS connection.
 HSTS headers are an important security measure as they prevent person-in-the-middle attacks, protocol downgrade attacks, and cookie hijacking.
 When HSTS is activated, it adds the

 max-age=31536000 (or a lower number if needed) header.
 The